sindresorhus/matcher/readme.md

 Type: `string | string[]`

 Use `*` to match zero or more characters.

-A pattern starting with `!` will be negated.
+A leading `!` negates the pattern.

+An input string will be omitted, if it does not match any non-negated patterns present, or if it matches a negated pattern, or if no pattern is present.

 ## Benchmark